Hotmoka/hotmoka/tutorial/Takamaka.md

 Finally, the response reports _updates_.
 These are state changes occurred during the execution of the transaction.
-In other terms, updates are the side-effects of the transaction, i.e., the fields of the objects modified by the transaction.
+In other terms, updates are the side-effects of the transaction, ie., the fields of the objects modified by the transaction.
 In this case, the balance of the gamete has been reduced to 99,997,870, since it payed for the gas (we have initially funded that gamete with 100,000,000 units of coin)